How to Get Started

-3. Use the functions on the right-hand panel or your mouse scroll to zoom in, and adjust your view of the document by dragging, so that you can see clearly what you are trying to transcribe.
+3. Use the functions on the left-hand panel or your mouse scroll to zoom in, and adjust your view of the document by dragging, so that you can see clearly what you are trying to transcribe.

 4. Type in your transcription.
 Refer to our Formatting Guidelines to learn how to use the writing tools and to see how you can neatly write your transcription.

 5. Save your transcription.
 Make sure that you save your transcription before you click right to transcribe the next page of the document.
 This also applies to when you are leaving full-screen mode.
 If you do not save your transcription after every step, it might automatically be lost and you will have to start again.